haiku-code/react-best-practices-workshop/module6.md

 ### What's wrong with CSS?
 Discussion:

-What are the problems with css - based styling? (plain css, sass, less etc.)
+What are the problems with css - based styling?
 <!-- .element: class="fragment" -->

-* No out-of-the-box isolation - you should use a convention for it (like [BEM](http://getbem.com/))
+* No out-of-the-box isolation - you should use a convention for it (like<!-- .element: class="fragment" --> [BEM](http://getbem.com/))
-* Convention-based isolation is prone to Errors
+* <!-- .element: class="fragment" -->Convention-based isolation is prone to Errors
-* Due to Cascading, style may be unpredictable
+* <!-- .element: class="fragment" -->Due to Cascading, style may be unpredictable
-* Dead code elimination is difficult
+* <!-- .element: class="fragment" -->Dead code elimination is difficult
-* Maintaining Stylesheet and Component files separately
+* <!-- .element: class="fragment" -->Stylesheet and Component in separate files
-* Scale - maintaining a large number of stylesheets can be tedious
+* <!-- .element: class="fragment" -->Scale - maintaining a large number of stylesheets can be tedious

 ---